Updated Jan 29, 2026

 Step 2: How to Customize Your App To Your Exact Tastes

-Now it’s time for the real fun stuff: Using Adalo’s intuitive, no-code building interface to make your app unique.
+Now it's time for the real fun stuff: Using Adalo's intuitive building interface to make your app unique.
 You'll see a drop-down dashboard on the left side of your screen.
-This is your building interface’s toolbox; we’ll discuss it below.
+This is your building interface's toolbox.

-Smack dab in the center of your screen is your building canvas.
-It has your app’s screens and shows how each screen is connected to the others with arrows.
-At your screen’s very top is the navigation bar, which lets you toggle between projects, access your profile, and see how your app appears live.
+In the center of your screen is your building canvas.
+It displays your app's screens and shows how each screen is connected to the others with arrows—Adalo can display up to 400 screens at once on a single canvas, giving you a complete view of your app's architecture.
+At your screen's very top is the navigation bar, which lets you toggle between projects, access your profile, and see how your app appears live.

-Back to Adalo’s toolbox or the drop-down dashboard on the left-hand side of your screen.
-It has 8 different tools, which are shown as icons.
+Back to Adalo's toolbox on the left-hand side of your screen.
+It has 8 different tools, shown as icons.
 Hover above each one with your cursor to see its role.
 Starting at the top of the dashboard, here are the jobs each one will carry out:

 • The Branding Button (appears as artist's palette): Press this to change your app's colors and fonts.